Community-Based, Client-Centered Prevention Homes to Address the Rural Opioid Epidemic- Aim 3

 Detailed Description

-This project will be conducted by an experienced, interdisciplinary team working across academic, public health, and non-government sectors.
+This project was conducted by an experienced, interdisciplinary team working across academic, public health, and non-government sectors.
 The main community partner Vivent Health, formerly known as the AIDS Resource Center of Wisconsin (ARCW), is a unique, state-wide organization that provides harm reduction services, including syringe services and confidential HIV and HCV testing, to clients at 10 fixed sites and numerous mobile units reaching all 72 Wisconsin counties.
-Based on investigator's preliminary studies and prior collaborations, investigator has selected 6 counties in rural Wisconsin, three of which investigator will deploy and evaluate the Client-Centered Prevention Home intervention model at Vivent Health field offices located within these service areas.
-Participants in the intervention will undergo a 12-week intensive multilevel harm reduction case-management intervention geared towards coordinating referrals to reduce substance use disorder and increase engagement in the substance use disorder care cascades, and reduce vulnerability to HIV, STIs, and HCV and increase in engagement in the HIV, STI, and HCV care cascades.
-Participants in the intervention arm will work with Prevention Navigators to undergo a risk assessment and identify problems and create goals that they want to achieve.
-Each session after that will be used to review the needs assessment and goals.
-During their last meeting, participants and prevention navigators will develop a discharge plan that will enable the participants to work on their goals on their own.
-Participants at all six sites will undergo rapid testing for HIV, HCV, and STIs, and fill out survey questionnaires to evaluate risk behaviors, intervention effectiveness, and general needs of the communities.
-There are three groups in this study which consist of intervention, delayed intervention (3 month wait-list period before intervention begins), and a nonintervention control group.
+Based on the investigators' preliminary studies and prior collaborations, the investigators selected 6 counties in rural Wisconsin.
+The Client-Centered Prevention Home intervention model was implemented at 3 Vivent Health field offices in 3 of these counties, and 3 other counties served as "usual services," or control sites.
+Participants in the intervention underwent a 12-week intensive multilevel harm reduction case-management intervention geared towards coordinating referrals to reduce substance use disorder and increase engagement in the substance use disorder care cascades, and reduce vulnerability to HIV, STIs, and HCV and increase in engagement in the HIV, STI, and HCV care cascades.
+Participants in the intervention arm worked with Prevention Navigators to undergo a risk assessment and identify problems and create goals that they want to achieve.
+Each session after that was used to review the needs assessment and goals.
+During their last meeting, participants and prevention navigators developed a discharge plan that will enable the participants to work on their goals on their own.
+Participants at all six sites were offered rapid testing for HIV, HCV, and STIs, and fill out survey questionnaires to evaluate risk behaviors, intervention effectiveness, and general needs of the communities.

 Study Type